phatnhse/android-container/README.md

 # Gradle
-You can either use Gradle Wrapper or Local Installation to perform desired tasks but IMO, you should choose first option whenever it's possible, to gain the following benefits:
+You can either use Gradle Wrapper or Local Installation to perform desired tasks but IMO, you should choose first option whenever it's because of these following reasons:

 * Reliable.
 Different users get the same build result on a given Gradle version.
 * Configurable.
-Let's say that you want to provision a new version of Gradle to different users and execution environments (IDE, CI machine, etc), imagin how easy it is when people just needs to get the lastest configs, Wrapper will take care the rest.
+Let's say that you want to provision a new version of Gradle to different users and execution environments (IDE, CI machine, etc), you only need to update the config file, Wrapper will take care the rest.

 ### Understand Gradle Wrapper